revk/ESP32-Generic/README.md

 - Pads to allow a GPIO to be tied to GND and one to be tied to 3.3V to power a separate device if needed
 - USB-C connection for power and also debug/serial.
 - Alternative external DC supply 4V to 60V (safe to connect at same time as USB-C)
-- On board RGB LED.
+- On board RGB LED
+- A buzzer connection, as separate pads on back of board, with FET drive and back EMF diode

 ![a](https://user-images.githubusercontent.com/996983/154688606-ff696f24-0eac-4adf-965b-7ab453dbc4a4.png)